Things were looking up.

 It had all started when he walked into history class.
-The last three hours stuck in the small building with shit heads had dragged on to the point he thought about gouging his eyes out.
-That would have probably given them something to talk about.
-It was easier when they were gossiping and not when they were openly staring at him.
-There wasn’t much he could do about that.
+The last three hours stuck in the small building with shit-heads had boiled to the point he wanted to gouge his eyes out.
+That would have given them something to talk about.
+It was easier when they were gossiping and not when they openly stared at him.
+There wasn’t much he could do about it.
 Their stares were everywhere, running along his skin, piercing through him as if he wasn’t a being.

-Like he was an animal only there to give them entertainment.
+Like he was an animal only there for their entertainment.

-He sat in the back of the class, picking the seat in the corner.
+He sat in the back in the corner.
 By the time the second bell rang, he’d pulled out his textbook and was idly doodling in his notebook.
 The blank page stared back at him as if it too were waiting for the whispers to start.

 Mr. Kale walked in, slamming the door behind him.
-He was a thin tall man with a wispy mustache that didn’t do any good for his aging features.
+He was a thin tall man with a wispy mustache that didn’t help his aging features.
 He couldn’t have been older than Margret, yet he looked twice her age.
 His grim eyes looked around the room, taking in the kids still talking amongst themselves though it was evident he wasn’t in the mood for rowdiness.

 Ren had dealt with Mr. Kale before.
-Living in such a small town meant that elementary through high school was in the same building.
-It always meant that Mr. Kale was completely done with each and every one of these kids’ attitude.
+Living in such a small town meant elementary through high school were in the same building.
+It always meant Mr. Kale was completely done with each and every one of these kids’ attitude.

-It would have been sweet revenge if Ren wasn’t lumped along with the rest of them.
-And of course, besides the fact that he was half-vampire only made Kale hate him more.
-Hate was a strong word.
-Dislike wasn’t enough though.
+It would have been sweet revenge if Ren wasn’t on the receiving end of Kale’s bad attitude too.
+And of course, the fact that he was half-vampire only made Kale hate him more.

 Kale cleared his throat.
-The sound immediately caught Ren’s attention but he was already aware of the upcoming situation.
-The rise of the sound and then the hard look Kale sent the entirety of the room was left ignored by everyone except Ren.
-He was used to this as used to it as Kale was himself.
-Yet, the man was always seeking that respect he knew he was never going to get from his students.
+The sound and the hard look Kale sent the entirety of the room was ignored by everyone but Ren.
+He was used to it as used to it as Kale was himself.
+Yet, the man was always seeking the respect he knew he was never going to get from his students.

 “Quiet.”
-Kale walked to the front of the board.
+Kale walked to the classroom board.
 The white contrasted against his pale red face.
-His eyes glared out at the kids who couldn’t read the room.
+His eyes glared at the kids who couldn’t read the room.

 The chatter rose.